- About Us

 CWDD will prioritise prospective adoptive parents who are able to take children with the following backgrounds:

-Waiting times for children with less complex needs will be longer.
+Waiting times are between 12 to 18 months.
+For children with less complex needs the waiting times will be longer.

 Please see the Information Pack for details of further eligibility criteria.